jannismain/jannismain.github.io/content/posts/We deployed our SaaS Application on fly.io (and it was great).md

 ## Enter fly.io

 I have the deep-seated belief that good products and services meet their users where they are.
 As a cloud novice, I did not see AWS meeting me where I am.
 So I tried something different.
-I remembered hearing about fly.io on [a podcast](https://podcasts.apple.com/de/podcast/xe-iaso-on-fly-io/id120906714) and visited their site.
+I remembered hearing about fly.io on [a podcast][podcast] and visited their site.
 Their tagline:

 > A Public Cloud Built For Developers Who Ship
 >